-34.9 The employee will be paid for any period of annual leave prescribed by this clause at the base rate of salary, and in the case of shift workers that rate of salary will include the shift and weekend penalties the employee would have received had the employee not proceeded on annual leave.
-Where it is not possible to calculate the shift and weekend penalties the shift worker would have received, the employee will be paid at the rate of the average of such payments made each week over the four weeks prior to taking leave.
+35.9 The employee will be paid for any period of Annual Leave prescribed by this clause at the Base Rate of Pay, and in the case of Shift Workers that rate of salary will include the shift and weekend penalties the employee would have received had the employee not proceeded on Annual Leave.
+Where it is not possible to calculate the shift and weekend penalties the Shift Worker would have received, the employee will be paid at the rate of the average of such payments made each week over the four weeks prior to taking leave.

-34.10 Annual leave accrual
+35.10 Annual Leave accrual

-- (a) Annual leave will accrue pro rata on a weekly basis and may be recorded as weeks, days or hours of leave accrued. - (b) If during any qualifying 12 monthly period, an employee leaves their employment or the employee's employment is terminated by the employer through no fault of the employee, the employee will be paid all pro rata annual leave accrued during that period. - (c) Subject to this Agreement, annual leave falls due upon the completion of each 12 months of service by the employee.

-(d) If the services of an employee terminates and the employee has taken a period of leave in accordance with subclause 34.3 and if the period of leave so taken exceeds that which would become due pursuant to subclauses 34.10(a) and (b), the employee will be liable to pay the amount representing the difference between the amount received by the employee for the period of leave taken in accordance with subclauses 34.3 and the amount which would have accrued in accordance with subclauses 34.10(a) and (b).
-The employer may deduct this amount from moneys due to the employee by reason of the other provisions of this Agreement at the time of termination.
+- (a) Annual Leave will accrue pro rata on a weekly basis and may be recorded as weeks, days or hours of leave accrued. - (b) If during any qualifying 12 monthly period, an employee leaves their employment or the employee's employment is terminated by the Employer through no fault of the employee, the employee will be paid all pro rata Annual Leave accrued during that period. - (c) Subject to this Agreement, Annual Leave falls due on the completion of each 12 months of service by the employee. - (d) If the services of an employee terminates and the employee has taken a period of leave in accordance with subclause 35.3 and if the period of leave taken exceeds that which would become due pursuant to subclauses 35.10(a) and (b), the employee will be liable to pay the amount representing the difference between the amount received by the employee for the period of leave taken in accordance with subclause 35.3 and the amount which would have accrued in accordance with subclauses 35.10(a) and (b).
+The Employer may deduct this amount from moneys due to the employee by reason of the other provisions of this Agreement at the time of termination.